tilt-dev/tilt.build/blog/_posts/2021-10-25-tilt-news-october-2021.md

 We were thrilled to see Tilt mentioned in three blogposts:

-Kevin Lindsay, Full-Stack Web Developer at Surge and OpenFaas community member, writes about using Tilt to bring smart rebuilds and live updates to [OpenFaaS functions](https://www.openfaas.com/blog/tilt/).
+Kevin Lindsay, Full-Stack Web Developer at Surge and OpenFaaS community member, writes about using Tilt to bring smart rebuilds and live updates to [OpenFaaS functions](https://www.openfaas.com/blog/tilt/).

 Archera.ai uses a Machine Learning approach to help optimize the provisioning and management of cloud resources.
 In this blog post, Jason Burt, Product at Archera.ai explains how they are using Tilt to [accelerate their product feedback loop](https://archera.ai/blog/how-we-used-tilt/).